Posts by Jeff Young

 You may know him as the author of the recent book The Future of the Internet — and How to Stop It.
 Or from the blog he started with students called Chilling Effects, which tracks legal threats made to online content producers.
 Or you may have benefited from his attempts to curb the growth of malicious Internet software (he helped start StopBadware.org, a clearinghouse for tracking malware).

-We welcome Jonathan to Wired Campus, and look forward to his posts over the next...Read More
+We welcome Jonathan to Wired Campus, and look forward to his posts over the next couple of weeks.Read More

 March 23, 2009, 01:05 PM ET